Manley Parish Council News September 2017

 Parish Council Meetings

-The Annual Parish Meeting was on Wednesday 17th May at 7.30pm and the minutes can be found here:
+The most recent Parish Council Meeting was held on Wednesday 19th July at 8pm, in the Village Hall.
+The draft minutes can be found here:

 Residents will be aware that licenses have been granted for exploratory tests in and around Manley and planning permissions have been granted for some sites nearby, and there are understandable concerns about these and the possibility of commercial development.